mamoore1440/Econ-Blog-old2/src/content/notes/HMT.md

   In any case we can not definitively define an S&D Connection as "productive" or "unproductive" but we can say that given a definition for Value that all S&D Connections can be defined "productive" or "unproductive" based on the value definition.
 This may seem useless but given a widely accepted value function we can glean information about the real world.

+  ### Debt Overview
   As of right now debt is between two parties with an agreement on a specific supply (usually seeds).
 But the important part is that the Demanding party can not get a loan of a Supply that the Supply party does not own.
 So for instance if the Demanding party wants a nuclear reactor but the Supply party doesn't have a nuclear reactor then the loan can not be created.
 The Demanding party can only demand what the Supply party has.
+After Money is introduced we will look at debt again as this facit no longer exists with debt.

 ## Money
   ### Barter